 Credit repair often takes time, but there’s one way to potentially change your credit scores dramatically—in as little as a month.
 It’s called “debt utilization,” and when used correctly, it may improve your credit scores.

-When Calvin first started tracking his credit scores with his Nav account, he was struck by how much his personal credit score would fluctuate from month to month.
+When Calvin first started tracking his credit scores with Nav, for example, he was struck by how much his personal credit score would fluctuate from month to month.
 In the first four months he monitored it, his score went up 52 points, down 42 points then back up again by 46 points.
-(All of these changes were in relation to his original score.)
+(All of these changes were in relation to his original credit score.)
 He wasn’t doing anything crazy like opening a bunch of new cards to earn credit card rewards, nor had he paid anything late.
 It seemed his credit scores were moving in conjunction with one major factor: his credit card balances.

-Calvin saw firsthand how a factor called “debt usage” or “utilization” can quickly increase — or deflate — credit scores.
+Calvin saw firsthand how a factor called “debt usage” or “utilization” can quickly increase — or lower — credit scores.

 For example, here’s what happened to Calvin’s scores as his utilization changed:

 Debt usage compares balances to credit limits on revolving accounts, mainly credit cards but also on lines of credit.

 Let’s say you have a credit card account with a credit limit of $1,000, and your card issuer reports to the credit bureau that your balance is $500.
 Your debt usage ratio is 50%.
 If instead your reported balance is $200, your debt usage ratio is 20%.There is no perfect debt usage ratio, but generally lower is better (except 0%) and once it starts creeping above 20-25%, you may start to see it impact your credit scores.
 Some consumers find that paying down high-balance credit cards (reducing debt usage) can improve their credit scores quickly.